0x5ubt13/myToolkit/autoNmap/README.md

 ## Disclaimer

 As you see, a lot of dangerous `sudo` stuff happens behind the scenes.
-All the code involved is here for you to review.
-Make sure you know what you are doing.
-If you have any doubts, feel free to reach out.
-You know all the legal jargon like "don't use this stuff for illegal purposes".
+All the code involved is here for you to review, so make sure you know what you are doing and if you have any doubts, feel free to reach out.

 ### To Do: